criterico/useful-scripts/README.md

-# useful-scripts
+# "Usefuls" scripts
-A compilation of useful scripts that has been used
+A compilation of useful scripts, some made in PHP, some made with Python